Analysis: .TIBX file infected by ransomware

 • network servers,

-💡 Note: .TIBX files are already encrypted or password-protected by Acronis; therefore, recovery after a ransomware attack is often more complex than with a standard file.
+💡 Note: .TIBX files are already encrypted or password-protected by Acronis; therefore, recovery after a ransomware attack is more complex than for a standard file.

 2️⃣ Symptoms of a .TIBX file affected by ransomware